-On this day, April 27, in 1997, 21-year old rising star Marcelo Rios from Chile, seed no.7, claimed the title in Monte-Carlo, winning the final in straight sets 6-4 6-3 6-3 against Spaniard Alex Corretja.
-This was the first step of an eleven-month journey that would take him to become world no.1 in March 1998 (knocking over Pete Sampras).
-He is the only player in tennis history to have reached that spot without ever winning a Grand Slam tournament.
+On this day, April 27, in 1997, 21-year old rising star Marcelo Rios from Chile, the No 7 seed, claimed the title in Monte-Carlo, winning the final 6-4, 6-3, 6-3 against Spaniard Alex Corretja.
+This was the first step of an 11-month journey that would help him to become world No 1 in March 1998 (knocking Pete Sampras off top spot).
+He is the only man in tennis history to have reached No 1 without winning a Grand Slam tournament.

-When given the microphone at the trophy ceremony, he surprised everyone by giving a very short and unconventional speech.
-The lefty was more gifted with a racket than with words.
+When given the microphone at the trophy ceremony, Rios surprised everyone by giving a very short and unconventional speech.
+The lefty was more gifted with a racquet than with words.
 These final words to the audience confirmed his incapacity at being an ambassador for his sport and sealed his bad boy reputation forever.

 Aged 21, “El Chino” already had quite a reputation.
-On one hand, he was known to be a very promising and entertaining player: at the age of 17, he was already giving a hard time to world number one Pete Sampras at Roland-Garros (losing 7-6 7-6 6-4).
-In 1996, at the age of 20, he reached the semi-finals in Indian Wells, Monte-Carlo and Toronto, becoming the first Chilean tennis player ever to enter the Top 10.
-The Santiago-born started 1997 by reaching the Australian Open quarter finals.
-But, on the other hand, he was also well known for his bad temper, especially towards fans and journalists : he was very reluctant to sign any autographs (he didn’t “see the point”), and it was almost impossible to get anything out of him in interviews, except mumbles and abuse.
+On one hand, he was known to be a very promising and entertaining player: at the age of 17, he was already giving world No 1 Pete Sampras a hard time at Roland-Garros (losing 7-6, 7-6, 6-4).
+In 1996, at the age of 20, he reached the semi-finals at Indian Wells and in Monte-Carlo and Toronto, becoming the first Chilean tennis player ever to enter the top 10.
+The Santiago-born player started 1997 by reaching the Australian Open quarter-finals.
+On the other hand, he was also well known for his bad temper, especially towards fans and journalists: he was very reluctant to sign any autographs (he didn’t “see the point”), and it was almost impossible to get anything out of him in interviews, except mumbles and abuse.

 Alex Corretja :

-On the opposite, Alex Corretja, aged 23, was known as a very nice, polite tennis player, a guy whom the journalists would call “the Gentleman” in the years to come.
-Corretja was also not a rookie on the tour.
-Entering the draw in Monte-Carlo as seed no.12, he had been part of one the biggest tennis dramas in a famous 1996 US Open quarter-final against world number 1 Pete Sampras.
-In this match, Alex Corretja lost 7-6 5-7 5-7 6-4 7-6, after missing a match point and having his opponent throw up on court in the final tie-break.
+On the opposite side of the net, Alex Corretja, aged 23, was known as a very nice, polite tennis player, a guy whom journalists would call “the Gentleman” in the years to come.
+Corretja was also not a rookie on the Tour.
+Entering the draw in Monte-Carlo as No 12 seed, he had been part of one the biggest tennis dramas in a famous 1996 US Open quarter-final against world No 1 Sampras.
+In this match, Corretja lost 7-6, 5-7, 5-7, 6-4, 7-6, after missing a match point and having his opponent throw up on court in the final-set tiebreak.
 Corretja eventually grew into one of the most consistent clay-court players of his generation, reaching two finals at the French Open (1998, 2001).

 The story took place at the prestigious Monte-Carlo Country Club.
 Located at the top of the Rocher de Monaco, with a unique perspective on the Mediterranean Sea, the Country Club has hosted one of the oldest international tennis tournaments since 1928.
 It is usually considered as the start of the clay-court season.
 In 1997, the tournament was a part of the Super 9 category, the equivalent of today’s Masters 1000 events.
 When the tournament started that year, the Monte-Carlo crowd knew Marcelo Rios and his attractive game from the year before, when he had made his way into the semi-finals.
 Corretja had participated only once before and had lost in the first round.